pixelatedstack/jekyll.vim/README.markdown

 Introduction
 ============

-Install in ~/.vim, you can use the rake task to do this quickly:

-    rake install
+Install using VimPlug

+`Plug 'pixelatedstack/jekyll.vim'`

 Set the path to your Jekyll Blog in your vimrc:

     let g:jekyll_path = "/path/to/jekyll/blog"

-The default post suffix is "markdown" and the post status is published.
-You can override these if you like.
+The default post suffix is "markdown".

 Example:
     let g:jekyll_post_suffix = "textile"
-    let g:jekyll_post_published = "false"

 You may also want to ad a few mappings to stream line the behavior: